-- (1) An air operator certificate (AOC) holder shall not interchange aircraft with another AOC holder without the approval of the Authority. - (2) Prior to operating an aircraft under an interchange agreement, the AOC holder shall demonstrate that- - (a) the procedures for the interchange operation conform with safe operating practices; - (b) the required crew members and flight operations officers meet approved training requirements for the aircraft and equipment to be used and are familiar with the communications and dispatch procedures to be used; - (c) the maintenance personnel meet the approved training requirements for the aircraft and equipment, and are familiar with the maintenance procedures to be used; - (d) the flight crew members and flight operations officers meet approved appropriate route and airport qualifications; - (e) the aircraft to be operated is essentially similar to the aircraft of the AOC holder with whom the interchange is effected; and - (f) the arrangement of flight instruments and controls that are critical to safety are essentially similar, unless the Authority determines that the AOC holder has adequate training programmes to ensure that any potentially hazardous dissimilarities are safely overcome by flight crew familiarisation. - (3) An AOC holder operating an aircraft under an interchange agreement shall include the pertinent provisions and procedures of the agreement in its manuals. - (4) An AOC holder shall- - (a) amend its operations specifications to reflect an interchange agreement; and
+(1) An air operator certificate holder shall not interchange aircraft with another air operator certificate holder without the approval of the Authority.

+(2) Prior to operating an aircraft under an interchange agreement, the air operator certificate holder shall demonstrate that-

+- (a) the procedures for the interchange operation conform with safe operating practices; - (b) the required crew members and flight operations officers meet approved training requirements for the aircraft and equipment to be used and are familiar with the communications and dispatch procedures to be used; - (c) the maintenance personnel meet the approved training requirements for the aircraft and equipment, and are familiar with the maintenance procedures to be used;

+- (d) the flight crew members and flight operations officers meet approved appropriate route and airport qualifications; - (e) the aircraft to be operated is essentially similar to the aircraft of the air operator certificate holder with whom the interchange is effected; and - (f) the arrangement of flight instruments and controls that are critical to safety are essentially similar, unless the Authority determines that the air operator certificate holder has adequate training programmes to ensure that any potentially hazardous dissimilarities are safely overcome by flight crew familiarisation.

+(3) An air operator certificate holder operating an aircraft under an interchange agreement shall include the pertinent provisions and procedures of the agreement in its manuals.

-(b) comply with the applicable regulations of the State of Registry of an aircraft involved in an interchange agreement while it has operational control of that aircraft.
+- (4) An air operator certificate holder shall- - (a) amend its operations specifications to reflect an interchange agreement; and - (b) comply with the applicable regulations of the State of Registry of an aircraft involved in an interchange agreement while it has operational control of that aircraft.